alexhokl/sql-export/README.md

 screen  | Dump data from database and print it on screen gsheets | Dump data from database and upload onto Google Sheets

-Use "go-sql-export [command] --help" for more information about a command.
+Use "sql-export [command] --help" for more information about a command.

 Example:
-  `go-sql-export gsheets -c config.yml`
+  `sql-export gsheets -c config.yml`

 ### Sample configuration